-Paragraphs 2(1), 2(1)(a), 2(1)(b), 2(1)(b)(i), 2(1)(b)(ii), 2(2), 2(2)(a), 2(2)(b), 2(2)(d) to 2(2)(e)(iii), 2(2)(h), 2(2)(i)
+Paragraphs 2(1) to 2(1)(b)(ii), 2(2) to 2(2)(b), 2(2)(d) to 2(2)(e)(iii), 2(2)(h), 2(2)(i)

 - The proprietor has written a suitable curriculum policy.
-This aims to provide pupils with a broad range of academic and vocational subjects to study.
-The proposed school has planned for pupils to study subjects which will provide them with linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative education. - The proposed school has developed schemes of work for each subject it intends to offer.
+This aims to provide pupils with access to a broad range of academic and vocational subjects.
+The proposed school has planned for pupils to study subjects which will provide them with a linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative education. - The proposed school has established schemes of work for each subject it intends to offer.
 The schemes of work are sufficiently detailed to enable teachers to understand what knowledge pupils should learn.
-In designing the schemes of work, the proposed school has considered the different aptitudes and special educational needs and/or disabilities (SEND) which pupils may have. - The proposed school has plans in place to support pupils at an early stage of reading.
-The school intends for this to develop pupils' ability to read with fluency and confidence. - The proposed school has appropriate plans in place for pupils' careers education.
-It intends to use an impartial careers advisor to support pupils to make informed decisions about their next steps when they leave the school.
-The programme will also include pupils visiting local colleges.
-The proposed school intends to make use of range of local employers as well to support pupils' decision making. - Proposed schemes of work and other documentation suggest that the proposed school will promote fundamental British values.
+In designing the schemes of work, the proposed school has considered the different aptitudes and special educational needs and/or disabilities (SEND) that pupils may have. - The proposed school has plans in place to support any pupils who are at an early stage of learning to read.
+The school intends that this reading programme will help pupils to read with fluency and confidence. - The proposed school has appropriate plans in place for pupils' careers education.
+It intends to use an impartial careers adviser to support pupils to make informed decisions about their next steps when they leave the school.
+The programme will also include pupils visiting local colleges and providers.
+The school intends to make use of a range of local employers to support pupils' decision-making about their futures. - Schemes of work and other documentation suggest that the proposed school will promote fundamental British values.

-Paragraphs 2A(1), 2A(1)(b), 2A(1)(d) to 2A(2)
+Paragraph 2A(1), 2A(1)(b), 2A(1)(d) to 2A(2)

-- The proposed school's relationships and sex education (RSE) curriculum is well thought out.
+- The proposed school's relationships and sex education (RSE) curriculum is well designed.
 It considers the potential needs of pupils and their possible starting points.
-It complements the proposed school's personal, social, health and economic (PSHE) curriculum.
+It complements the proposed school's personal, social, health and economic curriculum.
 Both curriculums meet the requirements of the statutory guidance.